SysKitTeam/docs-point/storage-management/storage-reports.md

     * **Office**: doc, docx, rtf, xls, xlsx, ppt, pptx, pdf, txt, one
     * **Other**: any extensions not categorized in one of the above groups
 * **The File Version Cleanup tile** shows the amount of space you can free up by cleaning up the outdated versions of the site.

+The Largest Files & Folders section of the report is by default set as a **Files Only view** which means it shows a list of all files in the site.
+You can change the report to be seen as the **Site Structure view** by clicking the **Show by:** button located on the top right side of Largest Files & Folders part of the report.

 The following data will be displayed in the columns: